-Technology Parent Resources
+Parent Technology Resources

 At the Tippecanoe School Corporation, students in grades K-1 utilize iPads in the classroom and students in grades 2-5 utilize Google Chromebooks in the classroom.
 These devices are only taken home in instances of remote learning and only students who have opted-in to the take-home policy are allowed to do so.
 Students in grades 6-12 also utilize Google Chromebooks, however they are assigned a device to use throughout middle school, and another device to use throughout high school.
 Students in grades 6-12 take the devices home each night, bring them back to school each day, and retain them throughout the summer to provide learning opportunities beyond the school day.
-This program is known as the "1 to 1" initiative, wherein each student has access to their own device.
+This program is known as the "1 to 1 initiative" wherein each student has access to their own device.
 The parent orientation the middle and high school 1 to 1 initiative can be found here.

 - Getting Started with GSuite & Google Drive